wilfredinni/pysheetComments/2019/March/simple_args_kwargs/args-kwargs-made-simple.md

 >
 > Even if the above function works, don't do it.
 Conventions are there to help you write readable code for you and anyone that might be interested in your project.
 >
 > Other conventions include the 4 space indentation, comments, and imports.
-If interested, check the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
+Reading the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) is highly recommended.

-Now that you know the basics let's work with them.
+Now that have covered the basics, let's work with them.

 ## *Args

-We now know how to pass multiple arguments using `*args` as a parameter to our functions, but, how do we work with them?
-Well, all the arguments are contained within the `args` variable as a [tuple](https://www.pythoncheatsheet.org/#Tuple-Data-Type):
+We now know how to pass multiple arguments using `*args` as a parameter to our functions, but how do we work with them?
+It's easy: all the arguments are contained within the `args` variable as a [tuple](https://www.pythoncheatsheet.org/#Tuple-Data-Type):

 ```python
 def some_function(*args):